 William granted the citizens of London special privileges, but he also built a castle in the southeast corner of the city to keep them under control.
 This castle was expanded by later kings until it became the complex we now call the Tower of London.

-The Tower acted as royal residence, and it was not until later that it became famous as a prison.
-During the medieval period it also acted as a royal mint, treasury, and housed the beginnings of a zoo.
+The Tower acted as a royal residence, and it was not until later that it became famous as a prison.
+During the medieval period, it also acted as a royal mint, treasury, and housed the beginnings of a zoo.

 By the early 12th century the population of London was about 18,000 (compare this to the 45,000 estimated at the height of Roman Britain).
 In 1123 St. Bartholomew's Priory was founded in the city, and other monastic houses quickly followed.

 At one point in the medieval period there were 13 monasteries in the city.
 Today, these houses are remembered only by the names they gave to their areas, such as Greyfriars, Whitefriars, and Blackfriars.